densify-quick-start/helm-optimize-resources/README.md

 - Linux/Windows client machine with kubectl and helm v3 installed and configured

 ## Installation
-Choose the latest version from the releases and install the appropriate version for your OS as indicated below.
+Simply run the below command to install the plugin.
 ```sh
 $ helm plugin install https://github.com/densify-quick-start/helm-optimize-resources
 ```
+For Windows installation, it's recommended that you issue the above command through [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) or [GIT Bash](https://gitforwindows.org/).

-If your running this command on Windows and run into the below error, then navigate to ${HELM_PLUGINS}/helm-optimize-resources and run the 'install-binary.sh' script manually.
+If your running this command from Windows command prompt, you will likely run into the following error.
+To complete the install, navigate to the plugin directory ($HELM_PLUGINS\helm-optimize-resources) and execute install-binary-sh manually.
+You can find your $HELM_PLUGINS directory by issuing the 'helm env' command.
 ```
 Error: exec: "sh": executable file not found in %PATH%
 ```